adamsilver/fdpb/00-outline.md

 	- A note on toast notifications and dismissing messages
 	- Confirming vs undoing

-## 7. A search form (2000?)
+## 7. A search form

 - Introduction
-- Search
-	- Question Protocol
+- Question Protocol: Do we need it?
-	- Interface design
+- Visual design
 - Search everything
+- Improve search with analytics
+- A note on autofocus
-	- Analytics
+- Instant client-side search?

+## 8. A filter

-- Filter
+- Introduction
 - Question Protocol
 - Using links
 - Using radio buttons
 - Using checkboxes
 - Separate submission and selection
 - AJAX
 - Dos and Don'ts

-## 8. A really long complex form (tbd?)
+## 9. A really long complex form

 - Multiple file upload (add another), Task pattern, Branching

+## 10. Further reading